Sdaas/hello-karate/README.md

 and global variables used by Karate.
 This is is basically a javascript function that returns a JSON object.
 Which means that the file cannot contain any comment statements before the function body.

+We also add an empty test class file in `/test/java/karate/KarateTests` so that all karate tests can be executed from the command-line.

 ### Logging Configuration

 Logging configuration is controlled by the `/test/java/logback.xml` file as explained in the Karate documentation